M-Alfaraj/202323090-MohammedAlfaraj-assignment1/docs/technical-documentation.md

     alert(message)

-    //marks as true to make sure that the message is not shown more than once sessionStorage.setItem("greetingsDone", "true")
+    //marks as true to make sure that the message is not shown more than once sessionStorage.setItem("greetingsDone", "true") }
-}

     //runs the greetingMessage function when the page is loaded. window.addEventListener("DOMContentLoaded",greetingMessage)

+#Learning Outcomes
+I have improved my understanding in both CSS and Javascript by creating this portfolio assignment and with the assistance of chatGPT, I was able to create a webpage with helpful funcationalities and a good design that is easy for users to read and navigate.